How to build a strong sportswear brand.

 When we start the design process at Blue Associates, we always agree the target cost price of each piece and where the products will be produced based on quality, skill base and cost.
 By agreeing these parameters first, we can then create a design that not only answers the brief in terms of style but also fits your budget perfectly.
 This is how ALL established brands work.

-We receive so many enquiries from entrepreneurs that have found a freelance designer that created designs and tech packs, only to find the tech pack is worthless.
-The fabrics and trims haven’t been nominated from a supplier and a simple description is provided instead.
 That’s a bit like an architect requesting the walls to be brick, the door to be wood and the windows glass.
 This allows the builder to then select the cheapest and most convenient supplier for these components and you will end up with a product that won’t deliver your required performance or hit your target price.

 You need to make sure that every fabric component and piece of trim is sourced from a quality supplier and the details are part of the tech pack, dictating to the factory (builder) where each of these need to be purchased from and how much they are.
 These fabrics, trims and components should have been selected based on the supplier’s quality, performance and price.